f-regal/Test-1---Web-Automation/README.md

 You will need Cypress installed, please follow the guide on https://docs.cypress.io/guides/getting-started/installing-cypress#Installing

+Note: In order to access the different packages used within this project, you may need to run the following command in the terminal:

+npm install

 To run the test in the browser from the root directory, run the following command and click the feature file displayed in the cypress client:

 npx cypress open